SSWConsulting/SSW.Rules.Content/rules/responsive-design/rule.md

 ---
-seoDescription: "Responsive web design ensures a seamless user experience across various devices and screen sizes by dynamically adjusting layout and content presentation based on the user's device."
+seoDescription: Responsive web design ensures a seamless user experience across various devices and screen sizes by dynamically adjusting layout and content presentation based on the user's device.
 type: rule
 title: Do you design websites and apps to be responsive (aka mobile-friendly)?
 uri: responsive-design